by Johnathan Arnold

 There is no better time than Advent to reclaim our God-consciousness, majesty-awareness, and all-consuming zeal for His glory.

 For the “dear Son…is the image of the invisible God, the firstborn of every creature: For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
-For it pleased the Father that in him should all fulness dwell” (Col. 1:15-19).
+For it pleased the Father that in him should all fulness dwell” (Colossians 1:15-19, emphasis added).

 A. W. Tozer writes that we have lost our sense of God’s majesty and with it “the further loss of religious awe and consciousness of the divine Presence.
 We have lost our spirit of worship and our ability to withdraw inwardly to meet God in adoring silence.”
 There is no better time than Advent to reclaim our God-consciousness, majesty-awareness, and all-consuming zeal for His glory.

 Most of Tozer’s famous work on God’s attributes, The Knowledge of the Holy, could be rewritten in terms of Advent.
 For in the fulness of time, as an act of supreme goodness, grace, mercy, and covenant faithfulness, the all-powerful God, sovereign over history, commenced His eternally foreordained plan of justifying sinners through an amazing act of Trinitarian cooperation: the incomprehensible incarnation of Jesus.
 In Advent, we see…